jonahmichael/Generative-AI-using-LangChain---Learning-Repository/14-Vector Stores/notes.md

     9. Annoy
     10. HNSWLib

-    We are going to explore some of these vector stores in upcoming lessons.
+    We are going to explore some of these vector stores in the upcoming lessons.

 # 1. Chroma Vector Store:
 Chroma is an open-source vector database that is designed to handle high-dimensional vector data efficiently.
 It provides a simple and intuitive interface for storing, indexing, and retrieving vectors, making it ideal for applications involving embeddings and semantic search.
 It is lightweight and easy to set up, making it a popular choice for developers looking to integrate vector storage capabilities into their applications.

 It has features of Vector Store + some Database functionalities.
 RDBMS features are also present.

-Check code in google colab :
+Check the code in Google Colab: https://colab.research.google.com/drive/1llQI3TwRjuovGlc3-O0lxqVjhkrgVMK8#scrollTo=F2Jwi1U5BGVN

+Lot of errors becuase i dont have chatgpt's api key